 At Z Systems, we were never too high on the first generation of Blackmagic Studio Cameras, which have a somewhat misleading name that suggests that they are made to compete against studio camera systems from major broadcast camera manufacturers like Sony and Panasonic.
 Blackmagic has a different camera – the Blackmagic ATEM Broadcast Camera – which competes with those camera systems, and we love it (even though, as this article is being written, they haven’t been able to ship a single one for nine months due to a chip shortage).
 The Blackmagic Studio Camera is not that, however.
 It is its own beast, unique in almost every way.

 We weren’t against the Blackmagic Studio Camera because it was a poor product or value, it was more due to the niche nature of the product.
 It has a unique form factor, with a large 7″ viewfinder built into the camera body.
 It uses a Micro Four-Thirds lens mount usually found on photography cameras, not video cameras.
 This is great if you don’t want to spend a fortune on lenses or if you are a photographer with a bunch of extra lenses lying around.
-However, there are almost no MFT lenses on the market which support power zoom.

 Micro Four-Thirds Lens Mount